Parking permits and schemes

 Elizabeth Mall vehicle access

-The mall is open to delivery, service and removal vehicles between 7 and 8.30 am Monday to Friday only (no permit is required during those hours).
-The bollards that prevent vehicular access are opened and closed by a City of Hobart officer.
-Access is one way, with drivers required to enter the Elizabeth Mall from Liverpool Street and exit to Collins Street.
+The Mall is open to delivery, service and removal vehicles between 7 and 8.30 am Monday to Friday only (no permit is required during those hours).
+The bollards that prevent vehicular access are opened and closed by a City officer.
+Access is one way, with drivers required to enter from Liverpool Street and exit onto Collins Street.

-Customers and trades people requiring access to the mall outside of these hours for shop fitting, emergency repairs and other building works will need to apply for a permit.
+If you require access to the mall outside of these hours you can apply for a permit.
+For example, for shop fitting, emergency repairs and other building works.

 Application for vehicle access (Elizabeth Mall) form